mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 Hopefull you understood the prose that explains the algorithm...
 But there's nothing like seeing it in action.
-The widget below lets you step through the floodfill algorithm as it fills the middle region of the grid that's seen below:
+The widget below lets you step through the floodfill algorithm as it tries to paint the middle region in pink.
+The cells shown in purple are cells that have been added to the list `to_paint`, but haven't been painted yet.

 <p>